Theodore Kantakouzenos: Life

 Theodore was probably among the volunteers who left Constantinople in 1383 to join Manuel II in the defence of Thessaloniki against the Turks.
 He is known to have maintained correspondence with Demetrios Kydones and John Chortasmenos, who had composed verses giving praise to his house as well as to Theodore himself.

-During the summer of 1397, Constantinople was besieged by the Ottomans under Sultan Bayezid I. Due to the desperation of the situation, Theodore, alongside John of Natala, was sent to the court of Charles VI of France as an imperial ambassador, bearing a letter from Manuel requesting the French king's military aid.
+During the summer of 1397, Constantinople was besieged by the Ottomans under Sultan Bayezid I. Due to the desperation of the situation, Theodore, alongside John of Natala, was sent to the court of Charles VI of France as an imperial ambassador, bearing a letter from Manuel II requesting the French king's military aid.
 Arriving in October, Theodore was received by a sympathetic Charles, who treated the ambassadors with great courtesy and promised to send assistance within the year.
-Further to this, Charles also provided funds for the two nobles to travel to the British Isles to treat with King Richard II of England, with the aim of soliciting further aid.
+Further to this, Charles also provided funds for the two nobles to travel to the British Isles to treat with Richard II of England, with the aim of soliciting further aid.
 Though the latter was too distracted by domestic troubles at this point to provide any support, Theodore and John were able to return with six hundred French troops led by the Marshal Boucicaut, clearing the immediate approach to Constantinople and breaking the blockade.

-In the autumn of 1398, Theodore was named ambassador to Venice, where he maintained both a commercial presence as well as a political one, and was awarded citizenship of the republic by the Doge in December of that year.
-In 1409, he attended the synod in Constantinople which condemned the two wayward bishops, Makarios of Ankyra and Matthew of Medeia.
-He was described as being a Senator during this time.
+In the autumn of 1398, Theodore was named ambassador to Venice, where he maintained a commercial presence as well as a political one, and was awarded citizenship of the republic by the Doge in December of that year.
+In 1400, alongside Archbishop Michael of Bethlehem and Constantine Rhales Palaiologos, Theodore was dispatched as an envoy to the Metropolitan of Kyev by Patriarch Matthew I. In 1409, Theodore attended the synod in Constantinople which condemned the two wayward bishops, Makarios of Ankyra and Matthew of Medeia; he was described as being a Senator during this time.
 He died of plague in 1410.

 Family

-Theodore's wife was Helena Ouresina Doukaina, a daughter of John Uroš, ruler of Thessaly.
+Theodore's wife was Helena Ouresina Doukaina, member of the Nemanjić dynasty, a daughter of John Uroš, ruler of Thessaly.
 He is believed to have had the following issue: